-Monetary Threshold (ex GST) Supply Methodology Up to \$5,000 Direct purchase from supplier seeking at least one verbal quotation. \$5,001 - \$30,000 \$75,000 Seek at least three verbal or written quotations (or combination of both) from the marketplace. \$30,001 - \$75,000 Seek at least three written quotations from the marketplace \$75,001 - \$150,000 \$250,000 Procurement to undertake a formal Request for Quote (RFQ) requesting a minimum of three responses containing price and specification of goods and services.
+Monetary Threshold (ex GST) Supply Methodology Up to \$5,000 Direct purchase from supplier seeking at least one verbal quotation. \$5,001 - \$75,000 Seek at least three written quotations from the marketplace. \$75,001 - \$250,000 Procurement to undertake a formal Request for Quote (RFQ) requesting a minimum of three responses containing price and specification of goods and services.